rcech44/benchmark_test/README.md

 # Benchmark app (wip)

 Working benchmark app with currently only one available multithreaded test.
 App also shows information about your PC and information about last benchmark.
+It also has interactive user interface where user can choose option by pressing numbers and then enter.

 Screenshot: